Table of Contents

 This sum represents what the lender is charging you to finance the loan in interest and fees.
 If you pay off the loan early, you may be able to reduce this number, but be aware of prepayment penalties.

-With this information, it’s easy to evaluate different SBA financing options, whether you’re comparing loan amounts or choosing between a 5- or 10-year term.
+With this information, it’s easy to use an SBA loan calculator to evaluate different SBA financing options, whether you’re comparing loan amounts or choosing between a 5- or 25-year term.

 SBA Express Loans

 When you’re using the SBA Express loan calculator, note that interest rates for SBA Express loans are slightly higher.
 Lenders can charge the current prime rate, plus an additional 4.5% to 6.5% based on the amount borrowed.
 Terms are the same for SBA Express as Standard 7a loans, but loan amounts can’t exceed $350,000.
 Additionally, a guarantee fee up to 3% can be passed on to the borrower by the lender.

 Interest rates and the guarantee fee are the same as 7a loans, but the maximum maturity on a CAPLine must not exceed 10 years (5 years for Builder CAPLines).

 If you find that you’re in need of funds fast, or you lack the requirements to qualify for an SBA loan program, consider these alternative products.

 Business Term Loans